With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 Ukrainian President Volodymyr Zelenskyy endorsed the wartime branding campaign and publicly announced its launch on April 7, 2022, in a video address.
 “Bravery is our brand,” he stated.
 “This is what it means to be us.
 To be Ukrainians.
 To be brave.”

-In the following months, Banda produced numerous messages in formats ranging from billboards, posters and online videos, to social media posts, T-shirts and stickers.
+In the following months, Banda produced numerous messages in formats ranging from billboards, posters, and online videos to social media posts, T-shirts, and stickers.
 A campaign website offers downloadable logos and photographs and asks visitors to share the message of bravery and donate to Ukraine.

 Some billboards feature images of courageous, ordinary Ukrainians and soldiers.
 Other billboards are emblazoned with bold slogans in the blue and yellow colors of the Ukrainian flag.
 They urge audiences to “Be brave like Ukraine” and say that “Bravery lives forever.”

 Inside Ukraine, the campaign’s messages appear on everything from juice bottles to 500 billboards in 21 cities.
-The campaign is also running in the U.S., United Kingdom, Canada and 17 countries in Europe, including Germany, Spain and Sweden, according to AdAge.
+The campaign is also running in the U.S., United Kingdom, Canada, and 17 countries in Europe, including Germany, Spain, and Sweden, according to AdAge.

 This massive communication effort is happening at a minimal cost to Ukraine.
 Banda is donating its services, and the Ukrainian government pays only for production costs.
 Media space, including high-profile billboards in Times Square and other major cities, was donated by several global media companies.